Alexsa7161/linq_file_processing/README.md

 # linq_file_processing
-File processing using LINQ technology
+Implement file processing in a user-defined folder.Each task must be implemented in two ways: using technology LINQ and without using LINQ technology.
+Estimate the execution time of each task using the Stopwatch object.